daz4126/Nanny-State/README.md

 - **SIMPLE** - build interactive user-interfaces in no time at all.
 - **SPEEDY** - automatic page renders that are blazingly fast.

 **NANNY STATE** stores everything about the app in a single state object and automatically re-renders the view when the state changes.
 This means that your code is more organized and easier to maintain without the bloat of other libraries.

+* State is shared across the whole app, so no more prop drilling!
+* Just one method for updating any value, so need to learn loads of different hooks!
-And everything is written in vanilla JS and HTML, which means you don't have to learn any new syntax!
+* Everything is written in vanilla JS and HTML, so new syntax to learn!
+* Add local storage with a single line of code!
+* Built-in router that makes building single page web apps a breeze!
+* Super simple to mock up a quick prototype, but scales up as your project grows!
+* Just a single import and no build process required!

-It's easy learn - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.
+It's simple learn - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.

 ## Quick Start